xasayi/FLAWS/README.md

 By running the insertion pipeline, it will perform the following steps sequentially:

 1. Extract claims from the paper.
-2. Generate errors for the extracted claims.
+2. Generate an error for the specified claim.
-3. Filter out trivial or invalid errors.
+3. Filter the error out if it is invalid or trivial.
-4. Insert errors into the LaTeX source.
+4. If the error is not filtered out, insert it into the original LaTeX source.
-5. Localize text related to the error.
+5. Localize all of the text excerpts related to the error.
-6. Perform self-identification using the same LLM to filter trivial errors.
+6. Perform self-identification using the same LLM to filter further filter out the error if it is too easy.
-7. Compile modified PDFs for the remaining errors.
+7. Compile a modified PDF if the error is not filtered out.

 ### 2. Single Error Identification (+ Evaluation)

 **Entry Point:**
-To run the error identification and evaluation for a single paper, modify the following in src/pipeline/single_process/single_error_identification:
+To run the error identification and evaluation for a single paper-error pair, modify the following in `src/pipeline/single_process/single_error_identification.py`:

 ```python
 # Ensure these variable names match the insertion pipeline